Comments in WordPress

 Managing Incoming Comments

 Once you start receiving comments on your site, you can check the status of quickly by looking at the dashboard, the admin bar, or the left navigation menu.
-When you log in, the dashboard's "Right Now" box will show you if the status of your comments.
-If you have the "Recent Comments" checked under Screen Options, you will also see your pending comments in the "Recent Comments" Box in the dashboard.
+When you log in, the dashboard's "Activity" box will show you the status of your comments.
 Hover over a comment to see your moderation options.
-From "Recent Comments" you can approve, reply, edit, mark as spam, or trash comments.
+From "Activity - Comments" you can approve, reply, edit, mark as spam, or trash comments.
 Alternatively, you can look to see if there is a number next to comment bubble in the admin bar or "Comments" in the left navigation.
 This number represents how many pending comments require your attention.

 Moderating Comments with the Comment Screen